 This creative activity became the Moren couple's full time passion.
 In the course of some fifteen years the exterior of the house has grown into an ensemble of bric-à-brac which by its large size and motley composition makes a rather special impression.

 Mrs and mr Moren, currently (2013) around age sixty, spend all their time in supplementing the collection, ransacking flee markets and garage sales in the near and distant surroundings, even as far as Belgium.

 Jean-Marie Moren has also made a number of smaller creations from wood or concrete, depicting animals, some in the form of two-dimensional silhouettes, others in a three-dimensional version.

-In Belgium Jean-Pierre Schetz transformed the exterior of his rented house into a "corner in the sun".
-It was demolished by the housing company after he and his wife died..
+Belgium Jean-Pierre Schetz transformed the exterior of his rented house into a "corner in the sun".
+It was demolished by the housing company after he and his wife had died.

 It remains to be seen what the future of the creative project of the Moren couple will be.

 * article in Laurent Jacquy's weblog Les Beaux Dimanches, September 30, 2013

 ¹ Thanks to Laurent Jacquy who informed me about this site.